-Vortex sent GoMK a Race 3 engineering sample for review.
+Vortex sent GoMK a Race 3 mechanical keyboard sample for review.
 Its features, fit, and finish may not represent the final product that buyers will receive.
+That being said, this review will be the same as any other that GoMK has done.
+We’ll start with unboxing the Vortex Race 3 and then move onto the pros and cons.

 The Vortex Race 3 comes in premium, but simple, packaging.
 The outer box is thick cardboard.
 Vortex’s logos are embossed on each large face.
 It even slides open — nice!

 The plate is thinner than I expected, but not thin enough to seem poorly made.
 Paired with the aluminum case, it appears that Vortex may have been looking to keep the slightly cushy feel that was mentioned earlier.
 Its PCB is excellent given its engineering sample status (though the revision code is quite old, so this has been in the works for a while).
-It’s also protected from shorts by a plastic sheet.
+The Vortex 3 is also protected from shorts by a plastic sheet.

 The cable is moderately thick.
 It also has gold plated connectors, which will prevent corrosion.
-There aren’t any ferrites present, but those aren’t necessary in most circumstances anyways.
+There aren’t any ferrites present, but those aren’t necessary for most circumstances anyway.
 The package includes a velcro cable tie, which is an excellent and thoughtful addition given the travel-oriented size of the Race 3.

 Switches & stabilizers

 Cherry MX Blue RGB switches inhabit the Vortex Race 3.
-They feel and sound oddly inconsistent to me.
-Also, the space bar seems to lag a bit at its tactile point.
+The space bar seems to lag a bit at its tactile point.
 They do seem slightly smoother and more tactile than previous MX generations, which is good.
 (Remember that my comments on switch feel are subjective.)

 Their clear outer shell affords greater opportunities for LED light transfer, though I don’t think their lenses are perfectly optimized.
 Overall, they’re a decent switch for violent typists.
 If you hammer them fast enough it minimizes their characteristic rattle.

 Holy lubrication, Batman!
 The stabilizers are standard Cherry fare, but the gobs of goo on their wires aren’t.
-The result is significant rattle and clack reduction.
+The result is significant rattle and clack reduction on the Race 3.

 Otherwise, the stabilizers act as expected.

 Great is the operative word here.
-The keycaps are made from PBT plastic, which resists shine and yellowing.
+The mechanical keycaps are made from PBT plastic, which resists shine and yellowing.
 They also use a flat profile called DSA.
 Finally, their legends (and side legends, I think) are printed with dye sublimation.
-That means the letters won’t wear off.
+That means the letters won’t wear off when using the Vortex Race 3 heavily.
 There is even a secondary bag of keycaps that contains RGB modifiers and Apple compatible key replacements.

 Perfect, however, the keycaps are not.
 Mild space bar warp is present.
 The printing is pretty sharp, but certain keys exhibit uneven jaggedness near legend edges.
 There are also some printing alignment errors.
 The 8, for example, is much higher than its neighboring numbers.
 I also dislike the 1.5u keys in the top row.
 Artisan keycaps typically reside on the Esc key, for example, so that’s a turn off.
 It will also make finding aftermarket keycaps excruciating.
 Decent stock keycaps and symmetry mitigate some of that pain, but not all of it.

-The simpler LEDs indicate layer and Caps Lock status.
+The simpler backlit LEDs indicate layer and Caps Lock status.
 They’re pretty effective, but they shine through the space bar in a way that could be bothersome.
 It depends on your preferences.
-Worst case power draw with the simple LEDs active is a negligible 65 mA.
+Worst-case power draw with the simple LEDs active is a negligible 65 mA.

-The Vortex Race 3 has slightly better than average spill performance, but it is entirely unintentional.
-If you unplug the keyboard and turn it to a near vertical position at a moderate speed, most of the offending liquid will drip off.
+The Vortex Race 3 has slightly better than average spill performance,.
+If you unplug the mechanical keyboard and turn it to a near vertical position at a moderate speed, most of the offending liquid will drip off.
 There aren’t any drainage holes.
 You’ll need to take it apart for a deep cleaning if things get nasty from sugary drinks.
-Adding drainage slits in the bottom of the keyboard would create extra machining steps, so I understand their absence.

 Macros & Fn layer

 Once the layers are programmed, though, they will be stored in memory.
-Hassle free layout changes that aren’t tied to a specific computer are quite valuable for power users.
+Hassle-free layout changes that aren’t tied to a specific computer are quite valuable for mechanical keyboard power users.

 Labels & branding